 Although the editor in the video looks like Thrive Architect, this is not Thrive Architect.
 This is a theme, not a plugin and it’s a separate product, not a feature added to Thrive Architect.

-There are several reasons why they’re building this as a theme.
+There are several reasons why they built this as a theme.
 The primary one is that WordPress is built to operate with a theme as the basis and in fact, it can’t run without one.
-Loading a theme only to override most or all of that theme with a Thrive Architect components wouldn’t be ideal.
+Loading a theme only to be mostly overridden by a Thrive Architect components wouldn’t be ideal.

 Thrive Theme Builder vs Page Builder Architect

 What’s the difference between a content editor/page builder (Thrive Architect) and a visual theme builder?

 The main difference is the level at which you build things.